How to Enjoy Lime Kiln Point State Park

 Whale Watching

-Lime Kiln Point State Park is also known as Whale Watch Park.
+Lime Kiln State Park is also known as Whale Watch Park.
 This is because of the spectacular water views that commonly include whale tails, along with porpoise, otter, seal, and sea lion sightings.
 Visitors can check the board at the Lime Kiln Lighthouse to see when the whales last passed and which direction they are headed.
 There is often an on-site naturalist available to answer questions as well.
 Bring your binoculars to see whales further out in the strait, and keep on the lookout for not just orcas but also Minke whales, Humpback whales, harbor porpoise, and Pacific white-sided dolphins.
 Even when whales aren’t present, the Olympic Mountains still provide breathtaking scenes over Haro Strait.

 Kayaking to Dead Man’s Cove

-Dead Man’s Cove in Lime Kiln Point State Park is a secluded bay with a pebble stone beach and tide pools.
+Dead Man’s Cove at Lime Kiln Point is a secluded bay with a pebble stone beach and tide pools.
 This is another great space for a picnic in Lime Kiln Point State Park, and the adventurous can kayak to the cove from a point along the shore.
 The cove is known for a history of smuggling, serving as a hiding spot from the US Customs Department for decades.

 Trail Blazing

-There are several hiking trails throughout Lime Kiln Point State Park as well.
+There are several hiking trails throughout Lime Kiln Park as well.
 These routes range from easy to moderate, and the trail to the lighthouse and whale watch overlook is wheelchair accessible.
 It is just a short hike to the historic lime kilns.
-The Limekiln Preserve encompassing the waterfront stretch has trails that connect with those in Lime Kiln State Park, creating a series of loops throughout the area.
+The Limekiln Preserve, encompassing the waterfront stretch, has trails that connect with those in Lime Kiln State Park, creating a series of loops throughout the area.
 A new trail leads down to Deadman’s Bay, while old roads from the days of lime quarries and kilns are still in operation.
 Side trails will even take you to these old quarries if you’re looking for an extra adventure.

 Recent Posts